grafana/loki/docs/sources/api/_index.md

 ### `GET /compactor/ring`

-Displays a web page with the compactor hash ring status, including the state, healthy and last heartbeat time of each compactor.
+Displays a web page with the compactor hash ring status, including the state, health, and last heartbeat time of each compactor.

 ### `POST /loki/api/v1/delete`